CMSConnect/tutorial-tensorflow-matmul/README.md

     # Singularity settings
     +SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow:latest"

-    # EXECUTABLE is the program your job will run It's often useful
+    # EXECUTABLE is the program that your job will run.
+It's often useful
     # to create a shell script to "wrap" your actual work.
     Executable = tf-matmul-wrapper.sh
     Arguments =